gustisuryaa/Relay/README.md

 **Permissions are enforced server-side, not just hidden client-side.**
-Every mutation in `src/server/actions/task.actions.ts` re-checks workspace membership before touching the database — the client's UI state is treated as a hint, never as an access grant.
+Every mutation in `src/server/actions/task.actions.ts` re-checks workspace membership before touching the database, the client's UI state is treated as a hint, never as an access grant.
 See `requireBoardAccess()`.

 **Real-time sync** flows through [Pusher Channels](https://pusher.com)